Physics-based parameterized neural ordinary differential equations: prediction of laser ignition in a rocket combustor: Introduction

+Other studies have also attempted to train deep learning models to learn the evolution of high-dimensional field variables directly. \citeauthor{an2020deep} replaced a conventional numerical solver with convolutional neural networks (CNNs) to predict flow fields from hydrogen-fueled turbulent combustion simulations, achieving two orders of magnitude of acceleration \cite{an2020deep}.
+Furthermore, to facilitate the experimental design of rocket engines, various engine parameters can be used as inputs to neural networks to predict flow fields of crucial quantities. \citeauthor{zapata2022data} trained fully-connected neural networks and U-nets as surrogate models to predict the global quantities, average, and root mean square fields inside shear-coaxial large edge simulations inside an injector rocket combustor \cite{zapata2022data}.
+Three design parameters, namely chamber diameter, recess length, and oxidizer-fuel ratio, are varied and fed into neural networks.
+While there are large errors in subdomains with high gradients, the distribution of error fields from deep learning models shows good agreement in general with high-fidelity simulations.

-Furthermore, recently many works have also started applying machine learning-based models to high-dimensional data from either real experiments or full-scaled high-fidelity simulations. \citeauthor{an2020deep} replaced a conventional numerical solver with a deep learning-based solver consisting of convolutional neural networks to predict flow fields from hydrogen-fueled turbulent combustion simulations \cite{an2020deep}. \citeauthor{emami2012laminar} replaced a numerical integration with artificial neural networks (ANN) in a laminar flamelet model to predict mean reactive scalars in a non-premixed methane/hydrogen/nitrogen flame.
-Neural networks were shown to provide accurate predictions for the concentration and temperature of mean species while having a computational cost approximately one order of magnitude lower than traditional integration schemes \cite{emami2012laminar}.
-However, the lack of physical constraints in data-driven models means that their solutions will not typically satisfy physical constraints, and thus can result in non-physical solutions.
+Nonetheless, the lack of physical constraints in data-driven models means that their solutions will not typically satisfy governing equations of physical laws, and thus can result in non-physical solutions.
 Furthermore, in those previous studies, deep learning models are trained based on paired samples with information on the current and next states.
 Therefore, when coupled with numerical integration or other iterative schemes, these deep learning models often diverge from the true solutions due to the accumulation of errors in the early stages of the algorithm.

-\subsection{Neural Ordinary Differential Equations}
+\subsection{Neural ordinary differential equations}